IPhone 12 Pro: Official announcement

+Launch and availability

+Pre-orders for the iPhone 12 Pro began on October 16, 2020, with the official release taking place on October 23, 2020.
+This release coincided with the launch of the fourth-generation iPad Air and the standard iPhone 12.
+The iPhone 12 Pro Max followed a staggered release schedule, with pre-orders commencing on November 6, 2020, and an official release date of November 13, 2020, alongside the iPhone 12 Mini.

+The pricing for the iPhone 12 Pro started at $999, while the iPhone 12 Pro Max began at $1099.
+This marked the first time since the launch of the iPhone XS and iPhone XR in 2018 that multiple iPhone models were announced together but not released simultaneously.

+Discontinuation and reintroduction
-On September 14, 2021, following the announcement of the iPhone 13 Pro and 13 Pro Max, the iPhone 12 Pro and 12 Pro Max were removed from sale on Apple's official website.

-In March 2022, Apple started selling refurbished iPhone 12 Pro models starting at $759 but not its Max variant.
+On September 14, 2021, following the announcement of the iPhone 13 Pro and iPhone 13 Pro Max, the iPhone 12 Pro and iPhone 12 Pro Max were officially discontinued and removed from sale on Apple's website.
+However, in March 2022, Apple resumed selling refurbished iPhone 12 Pro models starting at $759 through its Refurbished and Clearance section.
+The iPhone 12 Pro Max, however, was not made available as a refurbished option.

+The iPhone 12 series introduced several significant technological advancements, such as the inclusion of a Super Retina XDR display, improved camera capabilities, and support for 5G connectivity.
+It received positive reviews for its design, performance, and new features, making it one of the top-selling smartphone series of its release year.

 Design

 It is the first major redesign since the iPhone X, similar to that of iPad Pros since 2018 and the 4th-generation iPad Air.
 The iPhone 12 Pro and 12 Pro Max feature a flat chassis, a design seen with the iPhone 4 through the iPhone 5S and the first generation iPhone SE.
 The notch size is similar to previous models.
 The bezels are around 35% thinner than the iPhone 11 Pro and previous models.
 The new design also comes with Corning Inc’s custom ceramic-hardened i.e glass ceramic front glass, "Ceramic Shield", while the back retains the previous generation of Corning Inc's custom Dual-Ion Exchange strengthened glass.
 On the back is the same three-camera configuration found on the iPhone 11 Pro, but with larger apertures and an added LiDAR scanner.

-The iPhone 12 Pro and 12 Pro Max is available in four colors: Silver, Graphite, Gold, and Pacific Blue.
-Pacific Blue is a new color replacing Midnight Green, while Graphite is a renaming of Space Grey.
+The iPhone 12 Pro and 12 Pro Max are available in four colors: Silver, Graphite, Gold, and Pacific Blue.
+Pacific Blue is a new color replacing Midnight Green, while Graphite is a renamed version of Space Gray and Gold is now updated in new yellow gold introduced with the Apple Watch Series 6.